jtrinka/Gemineats/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://gemineats.streamlit.app/)

 Gemineats is a user-friendly app that leverages custom prompt engineering, Google's Gemini-pro large language multimodal AI model, and streamlit to offer delicious, unique, and fun recipes sure to wow family and guests.
-This repository contains the software that is used to deploy the app.
+This repository contains the software used to deploy the app.
 The Gemineats app is hosted [here](https://gemineats.streamlit.app/).

 ## Core Features